Caracolaracol/ReactJsFinal-coderhouse/README.md

 - Item list
 - Categories and type of products with filter
 - Header, navbar
-- mockAPI but is not finished
+- mockAPI
+- Cart view
+- Context

 - Not responsive yet